robwalton/alfred-taskpaper-workflow/README.md

 ## Configure document and get help
 Use the keywords:
-- **d:setdoc** to configure the TaskPapar document the workflow will work on.
+- `d:setdoc` to configure the TaskPapar document the workflow will work on.
 Most commands will prompt for this before they will work
-- **d:choosedoc** to choose the TaskPaper document the workflow will work on via a dialogue box (an alternative to d:setdoc that does not depend on Spotlight to find documents)
+- `d:choosedoc` to choose the TaskPaper document the workflow will work on via a dialogue box (an alternative to d:setdoc that does not depend on Spotlight to find documents)
-- **d:help** to show a brief summary of commands and settings
+- `d:help` to show a brief summary of commands and settings

 ## View document
 Use the keyword:
-- **do** to open the workflow’s TaskPaper document.
+- `do` to open the workflow’s TaskPaper document.
 (Also used to create a task —see below.)

 Use the modifiers:
 - _return_ to view the whole document
 - _cmd-return_ to view the Inbox
 - _shift-return_ to view the Stack (see below)

-The **do** command, along with opening the configured workflow document, will also pop up the results of the _reminder search_ in front of the document.
+The `do` command, along with opening the configured workflow document, will also pop up the results of the _reminder search_ in front of the document.
 This can be configured using the keyword:
-- **d:setremind** to view, change or disable the reminder search
+- `d:setremind` to view, change or disable the reminder search

 ## Create tasks
 Use the keywords:
-- **do <task>** to create a new task.
+- `do <task>` to create a new task.
 (Also used to view the document —see above.)
-- **domail** to create tasks from emails selected in Apple’s Mail app.
+- `domail` to create tasks from emails selected in Apple’s Mail app.
+- `dou` (do URL) to create task from Safari page title, URL and highlighted text.

 Use the modifiers:
 - _return_ to append tasks to a project